Sheepheerd/bblf202/main.typ

 - TB6612FNG -> \$2.5 Per unit
 - DRV8835
 === Wheels

-*'Wheels' and 'Body' of the 'Resources' section should be as specific as the rest (you give exact part names/numbers for the others)*
 - #link("https://www.amazon.com/Motor-Leads-Gearbox-Shaft-200RPM/dp/B0D8H89XDY?crid=364L5VKIZS8ZG&dib=eyJ2IjoiMSJ9.UFgu_Yvhkyz5wn-_a44fmB79qwwkvxPz8l572O_A5d0ETSMQYHG1wiS6aTiESQi1j420_JIS2T1vS5DGDtkCMLiNzQ88aqfG_bcAv9-r8lEN4KO-V2K75S80pyiEA2klUh--SHFnizSFyhJ8Oe6fPYE89-7GGR27qXftbOtvCWHqSOKuwV2LGFr40XU64LXJJFkg1yUDzhdZ-g54XowJ_4ibG83J_uN99p8-_K2hw5e8mOHg_iShndrJJdvIrL-xhGEVUJjkUdgLd_L45pRE57krXbbXS3gREO30-j_gMgs.cOwf1hd1MxGrS2VT08GZ66b1maq7rROQwldD4_LiDVg&dib_tag=se&keywords=DC+motor+and+wheels&qid=1762817279&sprefix=dc+motor+and+whee%2Caps%2C154&sr=8-1")[
-  wheels + motors -> \$2.5 per wheel
+  wheels + 6V 1:48 TT DC gearbox motors -> \$2.5 per wheel
 ]
 - #link("https://www.amazon.com/ASHGOOB-Universal-Furniture-Appliances-Polyurethane/dp/B0DHHJRDDV?dib=eyJ2IjoiMSJ9.GH6LlfuUc24KCMt66moQ0dHQ_Os7PwlFy9PyrK5P__8OsnsMH73VBqAp9Ewe4SQ1AtqYsRsmVqxyWXuHxTfkgZVizeOFZUoqYi019vXGxC4seO41JTU8nmd9WeAIbzKJMlfGP4nKly6u9fp3LI-iLYGd6t-xJSmrXHfOTpye4sPOAJLl1FMPTLmW44Mn2hAKCnYbMXkLWJ2bbSI4YCnUKfvj7AVu2as9WWXcBwP_4KQ.st_mY8ynQLDkpPf8RJghowNnFVt9qPeAYko5FeUSVDQ&dib_tag=se&keywords=Rolling+wheel&qid=1762817512&sr=8-1")[ Front Rolling Wheel -> \$ 1.25 per wheel]
 === Body
 The body can be 3d printed

 == Overall Budget
-*Count for overhead*

 Roughtly \$450 for 20 Robots.
+- Cost is not including parts being broken or not working

 = Timeline
-*Make a nice looking timeline and try and break it down further.*

-The event will be divided into *Five Weeks*:
+The event will be divided into *_Five Weeks_*:

-- Week 1: Students decide their parts list / are given the kits.
-Their is an overview talk.
+== Week 1: Students are given the kits.
+Students will be provided with kits and a introduction.
+The talk will go over the logistics of the event.
+Students are encouraged to participated in the *_Labs_* as much as possible.
-- Week 2-4: Visual Demonstrastion over an iteration of the robot.
+== Week 2-4: Visual Demonstrastions and Robo-Nights
+=== Week 2
+Week 2 will cover the motors and the raspberry pi pico.
+Students are expected to have their robots at least moving in a straight line by the end of this week.
+=== Week 3
+Week 3 will cover the vision of the robot.
+There will be a live demonstration explaing how to process data from IR sensors.
+Students will be expected to have their robots moving in the direction of the tape.
+=== Week 4
+Week 4 will be over optimizations.
+Students will learn how to bridge gaps in the lines with their robots.
+Different style choices in how the robot reacts to *_weird_* lines will be discussed.
-- Week 5: Performance Analysis and Competition.
+== Week 5: Performance Analysis and Competition.
+The competition will be held on this week.
+Students will bring their robots and compete, if they wish, against the other robots.